Bodies found in Mexico likely those of missing surfers: authorities

 Brothers Callum and Jake Robinson had been on a surfing vacation with their American friend Jack Carter when they disappeared a week ago near the city of Ensenada.

-Mexican authorities, who have arrested three suspects, were carrying out the investigation in collaboration with the US Federal Bureau of Investigation and the Australian consulate.
+Mexican authorities, who have arrested three suspects, were carrying out the investigation in collaboration with the US Federal Bureau of Investigation (FBI)and the Australian consulate.

-Andrade said one line of inquiry is whether the deaths resulted from an attempt to steal their pickup truck.
+Andrade said one line of inquiry is whether the deaths resulted from an attempt to steal the tourists’ pickup truck.
 The vehicle — which had been burned — was found nearby.

+The Robinson brothers and Carter had not been seen since April 27.
+The Australians’ mother, Debra Robinson, said they never arrived at their planned accommodation.

+“Reaching out to anyone who has seen my two sons.
+They have not contacted us,” she wrote on a Facebook page for Baja California tourists before Friday’s discovery.

-A spokesperson for Australia’s foreign ministry said earlier that it was in regular contact with the family of the missing Australians and that it “recognizes this is a very distressing time.”
+A spokesperson for Australia’s foreign ministry said earlier that it was in regular contact with the Robinson family and that it “recognizes this is a very distressing time.”

 Spiraling criminal violence in Mexico has claimed 450,000 lives and led to more than 100,000 disappearances since the end of 2006, when the federal government launched a controversial anti-drug strategy involving the use of military units.